robinjmurphy/kubernetes-example/README.md

 minikube dashboard
 ```

 This will open the dashboard in a browser window.
-Here you'll see all of the services, deployments and pods that we have already created.
+Here you'll see all of the services, deployments and pods that we have already created from our configuration file using `kubectl`.

 ## Reading list